mdxtoc/qtpi/docs/qtpi_description.md

   	This is a surprising restriction, because I included pattern matching in qtpi precisely to make it safe to bind qbits, and indeed the resource-checker can cope with it.
 But I think it's a better language without it.

-  * **A function has classical arguments and delivers a classical result**.
+  * **A function delivers a classical result**.

   	Without the result restriction resource-checking simply wouldn't work.
-Without the argument restriction some computational cheating could occur: e.g. a process could get the qstate of another process's qbit.
-(Because of the next restriction that cheating would do you no good, but it would still feel wrong.)

-  	There is a loophole: this restriction is applied to function *definitions*.
-This is to allow library functions (currently qval and show) to take non-classical arguments.
-But see restriction on library functions below (oh dear).

   * **No comparison of qbits, qstates, or values containing qbits or qstates**.

-  	This stops programs doing anything, apart from quantum measurement, to branch on the value or identity of a qbit.
+  	This stops programs doing anything, apart from quantum measurement, to exploit the value or identity of a qbit.

   * **No comparison of functions, processes or channels, or values containing functions, processes or channels**.